-Joseph Jewelry wants to help you create custom wedding rings without busting your budget #Sponsors: Jewelry#custom rings#diamond ring#engagement ring#ring alternatives March 5 | Megan Finley meganfinley This business paid a fee to be listed on Offbeat Bride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
+Joseph Jewelry wants to help you create custom wedding rings without busting your budget #Sponsors: Jewelry#custom rings#diamond ring#engagement ring#ring alternatives March 5 | Megan Finley meggyfin This business paid a fee to be listed on @offbeatbride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
 Learn more about our ads.
 Last week the d20 engagement ring post got y'all talking about having rings custom made.
 If you're one of the ones who's been inspired to surprise your sweetie, or treat yourself to custom wedding jewelry, allow me to introduce you to our sponsor, Joseph Jewelry.
 Joseph Jewelry is a Seattle-based jewelry store, offering a wide array of custom jewelry design, and custom engagement rings!
 With Joseph Jewelry, you can either work with their jewelers and designers in their store, or online, to create a high-end piece of jewelry made to fit your finger as perfectly as it fits your budget.
 Let's talk about how Joseph Jewelry can make this happen for y'all… Joeseph Jewelry creates all of their jewelry on-site, making it easy for you to take advantage of their creation process to design your own jewelry at no extra cost.
 They use state-of-the-art computer software to create all of their (and, soon, YOUR) designs.
 To design your own ring from scratch, Joseph Jewelry's designers will guide you through every step.
 They also promise to make sure you are comfortable and confident that you are making informed choices without pressure or risk.
 But, if you're not up to inventing d20-like wedding rings out of thin air, you can easily customize any of the engagement and wedding rings in their showcase, to make them more personal.
 I can't wait to see what you will all come up with — more geeky rings?
 Crazy color combos?
 Fingerprint rings?
 Whatever awesome jewelry ideas you can imagine, Joseph Jewelry wants to help make them happen.
 Start designing your dream rings right now!
-Reporter Name * Reporter Email * Original text Enter the original text here.
+Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the Associate Publisher and Editorial Overlord.
-When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS Should we still have a wedding shower if we're an eloping military couple?
-NEXT Alyssa & Davey's fireworks and comic books wedding Toggle comments [ 2 ] I *love* Joseph Jewelry!
+Fix Typo Megan Finley Megan Finley is the LA-based Editorial Overlord of the Offbeat Empire, and a total geeky snarky jackass.
+When she's not writing, editing, and sleeping, she's eating, drinking, and consuming pop-culture.
+You can snoop into her personal life over on her website Funk in Deep Freeze! @meganfinley @meggyfin PREVIOUS Should we still have a wedding shower if we're an eloping military couple?
+NEXT Alyssa & Davey's fireworks and comic books wedding Show/Hide comments [ 2 ] I *love* Joseph Jewelry!
 They designed and made my engagement/wedding rings.
 Since I live in Boston, I went to a local jeweler to weld them together after my wedding.
 Unfortunately, the jeweler did a terrible job and the rings broke about 3 weeks later.
 I shipped the pieces back to Joseph's, and they actually remade the rings for me – at no cost.
 They said they saw it as part of the warranty, and the local jeweler had contaminated the palladium, so repair was not possible.
 Joseph's could easily have washed their hands of the situation, since I went to someone else for the welding.
 Or they could have charged me an arm and a leg.
 Instead, they made it right.
 I have a lot of respect for that.
 3 agree Reply I got my engagement ring from Joseph Jewelry!
 We actually just ordered our wedding bands there too.
 They are awesome, I went in with a picture and an idea, and they turned it into a reality!
 Also, it's nice to know that I'm the only one in the world with my custom designed ring 😀 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.